Green0-0/propagate/GUIDE.md

 Before reading the guide, try one of the example scripts, wait an hour, and look through the logs/graphs!
 It's better to observe the code in action than to read about it.

 ---
+## Where am I getting my numbers?
+I have ran 150+ experiments to determine the best hyperparameters for a variety of configs.

+See them here:

+- (Development experiments)
+- (Actual experiments)

 ## Should I use LoRA?
 If you are hardware constrained (less compute than a 5090) you should NOT use LoRA.
 LoRA maximizes GPU utilization but increases compute/memory overhead.
 Unlike standard training setups, LoRA is only used as a proxy for the perturbations, so it does not save memory.